Hierarchical Overlapping Belief Estimation by Structured Matrix Factorization: Experiments

-\emph{Evaluation Metrics.} In this work, we aim to automatically extract overlapping beliefs.
-Multi-classification metrics are employed.
+We evaluate claim separation, since only claim labels are accessible.
 We use the Python \emph{scikit-learn} package to help with the evaluation.
-Macro-evaluation simply calculates the mean of the metrics, giving equal weight to each class.
-It is used to highlight model performance of infrequent classes.
-Weighted-metrics account for class imbalance by computing the average of metrics in which each class score is weighted by its presence in the true data sample.
-Standard precision, recall and f-score are considered in both scenarios.
-Note that weighted averaging may produce an f-score that is not between precision and recall.
+Multiple metrics are employed. {\em Macro-evaluation} simply calculates the mean of the metrics, giving equal weight to each class.
+It is used to highlight model performance of infrequent classes. {\em Weighted-metrics} account for class imbalance by computing the average of metrics in which each class score is weighted by its presence in the true data sample.
+Standard {\em precision, recall and f1-score} are considered in both scenarios.
+Note that weighted averaging may produce an f1 that is not between precision and recall.